Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

 \begin{lem} Let $(H , d , \mu )$ be a free Boltzmann Brownian disk with unit perimeter, equipped with its natural metric and area measure.
 For each $p\geq 1$ and each $\zeta \in (0,2/p)$, one has \eqb \BB E\left[ \left( \sup_{\delta > 0} \sup_{z\in H} \frac{\mu (B_\delta(z;d))}{\delta^{4-\zeta}} \right)^p \right] < \infty . \eqe \end{lem} \begin{proof} Let $(M , d_M ,\mu_M , z_0 , z_1)$ be sampled from the infinite measure $\BB m_{\op{BM}}^2$ conditioned on $\{\mu_M(M) \geq 1 \}$.
 The idea of the proof is to show using the results of~\cite{tbm-characterization} that with positive probability, there is a subset of $M$ (in particular, a complementary connected component of a metric ball) which, when equipped with the internal metric of $d_M$ and the restriction of $\mu_M$, has the law of a free Boltzmann Brownian disk with random boundary length bounded away from~$0$ and $\infty$.
 The statement of the lemma will then follow from Lemma~\ref{lem-bm-ball-sup} and a scaling argument.
 The argument is slightly more subtle than one might expect since $M$ is conditioned on an event involving its area but we need to find a Brownian disk without any conditioning on its area.

-To lighten notation set $R := d_M(x_0,x_1)$.
+To lighten notation set $R := d_M(z_0,z_1)$.
 Let $\{\Gamma_r \}_{r \in [0,R] }$ be the metric net of $M$ from $z_0$ to $z_1$, i.e.\ $\Gamma_r$ for $r \in [0,R)$ is the union over all $s \in [0,r]$ of the boundary of the connected component of $M\setminus B_r(z_0;d_M)$ containing $z_1$.

-As explained in~\cite{tbm-characterization}, there is a c\'adlag process $L = \{L_r\}_{r\in [0,R]}$ with no upward jumps which can be interpreted as the length of the outer boundary of $\Gamma_r$ at each time $r$ (this process coincides with the $\sqrt{8/3}$-LQG length measure if we identify $M$ with an instance of the Brownian sphere as in~\cite[Corollary~1.5]{lqg-tbm2}).
+As explained in~\cite{tbm-characterization}, there is a cadlag process $L = \{L_r\}_{r\in [0,R]}$ with no upward jumps which can be interpreted as the length of the outer boundary of $\Gamma_r$ at each time $r$ (this process coincides with the $\sqrt{8/3}$-LQG length measure if we identify $M$ with an instance of the Brownian sphere as in~\cite[Corollary~1.5]{lqg-tbm2}).
 Let $\{r_j\}_{j\in\BB N }$ be an enumeration of the times when $L$ makes a downward jump, chosen in a manner which depends only on~$L$.
 At each time $r_j$, the metric net disconnects a bubble $U_{r_j}$ from $z_1$, and the collection of all such bubbles is precisely the set of connected components of $M\setminus \Gamma_R$.
+The reason why we know that there is exactly one bubble disconnected from $z_1$ at each of the times $r_j$ is that the metric net is equivalent (as an increasing family of topological spaces) to the so-called \emph{L\'evy net} associated with $L$, and by definition this L\'evy net forms exactly one bubble each time $L$ has a downward jump; see~\cite[Sections 3.3 and 4.2]{tbm-characterization}.

 For $j\in\BB N$, let $d_{U_{r_j}}$ be the internal metric of $d_M$ on $U_{r_j}$ and let $\mu_{U_{r_j}} := \mu_M|_{U_{r_j}}$.
 Also let $\Delta L_{r_j} := \lim_{s\rta r_j^-} L_s - L_{r_j}$ be the magnitude of the downward jump of $L$ at time $r_j$, which gives the boundary length of $U_{r_j}$.
 By~\cite[Proposition~4.4]{tbm-characterization}, if we condition on $L$, then the conditional law of the collection of metric measure spaces $(U_{r_j} , d_{U_{r_j}} , \mu_{U_{r_j}})$ for $j\in\BB N$ is that of a collection of independent free Boltzmann Brownian disks with respective boundary lengths $\Delta L_{r_j}$, conditioned on the event that the sum of their areas is at least~$1$.